How to Make Simple Syrup & Flavored Simple Syrups

 About simple syrup:

 Simple syrup is a key ingredient in cocktail recipes.
 Simple syrup is “liquified sugar”, it stirs in easily and won’t settle on the bottom of drinks like sugar does, undissolved, leaving your drink unsweetened.
 Infused or flavored simple syrups are used to add flavor to cocktails, cold beverages, hot beverages, and more.
 Plain simple syrup is an essential ingredient for an old fashioned or other drinks.

 Cocktails aren’t the only place for simple syrup!
 Substitute flavored simple syrup for plain sweeteners to add unique and interesting layers of flavor.
 Try flavored simple syrup in coffee drinks just like coffee shops.
 Stir a spoonful into your tea.
 Add it to your favorite vinaigrette.
 Put cinnamon infused simple syrup on your oatmeal, or add your favorite flavor to a smoothie.

 Bakers use it, too, to add flavor to and preserve baked goods.
-A baker’s secret for cakes: Brush or drizzle simple syrup over cake layers before frosting to add and preserve moistness.
+A baker’s secret for cakes: Brush or drizzle simple syrup over cooled pound cake or cake layers before frosting to add flavor and preserve moistness.
 Try it on loaves of quick bread or muffins, too.
 It soaks in and won’t be visible but adds so much flavor and moisture.

 Just be careful not to soak the cake/bread –a thin coating brushed on is perfect!
 Try drizzling it lightly over pancakes or waffles instead of traditional maple syrup.